dustinpfister/blog_posts/_posts/phaser-sprite-events-onkilled.md

 #### 2.1.8 - An update method for the enemies

+So when I make a module like this I often have an update method as well that will be called each time there is a frame tick in the main game state when making my state objects of the instance of Phaser.Game

 ```js
 // What needs to happen for each frame tick
 Enemy.update = function () {